iPhone 8 vs iPhone 7: Should you upgrade?

 Apple’s iPhone 7 and 7 Plus were, predictably, the fastest iPhones ever, thanks to the A10 Fusion quad-core CPU, 2/3GB RAM and a six-core GPU.
 They were, and still are, some of the fastest and smoothest phones out there, easily running any app or game in the App Store.

-Inside the iPhone 8, there’s an A11 Bionic chip, which is built using the same 10nm manufacturing process as the Qualcomm Snapdragon 835, for improved operational efficiency, but we don’t know how much RAM the iPhone 8 has yet.
+Inside the iPhone 8, there’s an A11 Bionic chip, which is built using the same 10nm manufacturing process as the Qualcomm Snapdragon 835, for improved operational efficiency, and 2GB RAM (3GB in the 8 Plus).
 Apple says the Bionic is 25% faster than the A10, and it has the first Apple-designed GPU that’s built especially for Metal 2.

 Sign up for the newsletter